Motivate Yourself (Step 1)

 By "practical reason" I mean a reason which will allow you to use this language in a useful and productive way in your life.

-This way, you'll have a strong determination to learn a language.
+This way, you'll have a strong determination to learn the language.

 Here are a few examples of such reasons:

 - You need to speak the language to reach your career goals.

 - You're certain that you'll live in a foreign country in the coming future.

 - You seriously intend to visit a country where no (or very little) English is spoken.

 - You fell in love with a language and you've discovered a passion for teaching it for a living.

 As long as your motivation for learning a language is fueled by practical reasons, you are setting yourself up for success.